cceremuga/pypacket/README.md

 * [pip](https://pypi.python.org/pypi/pip)
 * [pytest](https://docs.pytest.org/en/latest/) (if you want to run tests)

-Note, there are significant pieces of this which are hard coded and have no configurability options.
-See the Future Plans section for more info.
+## Configuration

+The `config/configuration.json` file contains all of the current configuration options including frequency, gain, etc. More options will be added as needed.

 ## Running

 From the directory you've cloned the repository to, simply execute `python main.py`.
-The application will start and immediately begin listening on 144.39Mhz.
-Logged packets will be output to your terminal.
+The application will start and immediately begin listening on the configured frequency.

+Logged packets will be output to your terminal and written to a file in the `logs` directory.

-## Patch Notes
+## Recent Patch Notes

+* 4/18/17
+    * Basic JSON-based configuration support.
+    * Improved logging.
+    * Resolved bug when logs directory did not exist.
 * 4/17/17
     * Logging runtime activities to file in the logs subdirectory.
 * 4/2/17
     * Start of unit tests.
     * Travis CI integration.
-* 4/1/17
-    * Console colors are now constants.
-* 3/27/17
-    * Restructured files to use proper Python module organization.
-    * Basic framework for logging.
-    * Resolved an exception involving unparseable decoded data.

-## Future Plans
+## Current / Future Plans

-* JSON configuration options for frequency, gain, in progress.
+* JSON configuration options for frequency, gain [in progress].
-* APRS frame deserialization for human readability, on deck.
+* APRS frame deserialization for human readability [future].
-* Quality code coverage, it's happening.
+* Quality code coverage [future].
-* Better documentation, definitely.
+* Better documentation [future].
-* Performance optimization, probably.
+* Performance optimization [future].
-* Simple TCP server (for use in Xastir etc.), likely.
+* Simple TCP server (for use in Xastir etc.) [future].
-* Custom IGate uploading, maybe.
+* Custom IGate uploading [future].

 ## Contributing